Jaroslav Hašek (30 April 1883 - 3 January 1923) was an author and satirist from Prague who he lived a short and extremely turbulent life.

-Hašek's parents were from South Bohemia, with a background from the so-called educated peasant classes.
-His father was an assistant teacher, later a bank employee, but died already in 1896.
-After the father's death, the family landed in economic difficulties and they moved no less than fifteen times during the childhood and adolescence of young Jaroslav.
+Hašek's parents were from South Bohemia, with a background in the so-called educated peasant classes.
+His father was an assistant teacher, later an employee of Banka Slavia, but died already in 1896.
+After the father's death, the family landed in economic difficulties and they moved no less than fifteen times during the childhood and adolescence of the young Jaroslav.

 As early as 1911 Hašek had thought up the good soldier Švejk.
 During the summer five stories about the soldier were published, although very different from the later novel in style and content.
 The stinging satire was lacking, Švejk tells no anecdotes, and the stories obviously lack the strong connection to reality that the author’s own experiences in the army lend to the novel.

 In March 1918 Jaroslav Hašek and Břetislav Hůla travelled to Moscow and reported to the Czech social democrats (Communists), and in April Jaroslav Hašek put in writing that he left the Czech Army (i.e. Legions), stating that he disagreed with their transfer to France.
-During the spring of 1918, the relationship between the Czechs and the Bolsheviks deteriorated, and at the end of May an armed rebellion broke out.
-This led Hašek in direct conflict with his former comrades.
+During the spring of 1918, the relationship between the Czechs and the Bolsheviks deteriorated, and at the end of May, an armed rebellion broke out.
+This led Hašek into direct conflict with his former comrades.
 He and other Czech Communists were branded as traitors, and arrest orders for the more prominent of them were issued, with a particular emphasis on Hašek (Omsk 25 July 1918).
 By now all bridges had been burnt and from October he worked directly for the Bolshevik’s 5th Army.

 A rare but valuable book is Emanuel Frynta’s Hašek, the Creator of Schweik.
 It comes with many illustrations and has been competently translated into English.
 It focuses more on the artistic view of the author, rather than the biographical details that other biographies lean towards.

-|© 2009 - 2022 Jomar Hønsi||Last updated: 30.11.2022|
+|© 2008 - 2023 Jomar Hønsi||Last updated: 27.11.2023|